 - Lemon essential oil + tea tree oil

-Mix 4 tablespoons worth of black soap, 4 teaspoons of vinegar, 25 drops of both lemon and tea tree essential oils into a bucket containing 5 liters of water.
+Mix 4 tablespoons worth of black soap, 4 teaspoons of vinegar, and 25 drops of both lemon and tea tree essential oils into a bucket containing 5 liters of water.
 As with any time you are mopping, we advise that you hoover the area first to avoid forming clumps of dust and leaving them over your newly cleaned floor!
-No need to soak beforehand, just give your mop a quick dip and get scrubbing!
+No need to soak beforehand; just give your mop a quick dip and get scrubbing!

 Cleaning tiled floors

 Now onto what is often hailed as the most artistic of flooring choices, tiled floors!
 Tiles come in all shapes and sizes, and although they were traditionally made using stone or ceramic, modern technology has allowed the production of rubber or even glass tiles as well!
 As beautiful as tiled flooring can be, they all share a common default: The small gaps between them, often filled with porous material such as grout, trap dirt.
 Here is our solution to save yourself some elbow grease when cleaning.